DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 Keystone
 --------

 Keystone is the central authentication service in OpenStack.
-Currently UUID tokens are implemented in this installer.
+UUID and Fernet tokens are implemented in this installer.

 For a multi-region setup, the installation can be skipped with an empty inventory for the 'keystone' group.
 In this case, the keystone_xxx_address settings (see below) should point to the central keystone instance.